 The approach to Trogir by ferry from Split

-Trogir is a beautiful old port town and dates to the 3rd century when Greeks from the island of Vis settled here.
+Trogir is a beautiful old port town that dates back to the 3rd century, when Greeks from the island of Vis settled here.

-Trogir became an important port over the centuries with various rulers.
-But it was the Venetian rule from 1420 to 1797 that left Trogir with some amazing architecture.
+Trogir became an essential port over the centuries with various rulers.
+But it was the Venetian rule from 1420 to 1797 that left Trogir with some fantastic architecture.

-The Duke’s Palace and the Cathedral of St Lawrence are some main attractions.
+The Duke’s Palace and the Cathedral of St Lawrence are some of the main attractions.

 We climbed the cathedral tower for great views.
 And you’ll love the narrow winding streets, restaurants and cafes.

 Ferries to Trogir leave from the east side of the Split waterfront.
-We found we could just book when we arrived if we were flexible with our time.
+We found that we could book when we arrived, provided we were flexible with our time.

-Depending on the season you visit, return schedules back to Split can vary greatly.
+Depending on the season you visit, return schedules to Split can vary greatly.

 24 Hours in Split